A brown girl’s perspective on #BlackLivesMatter

 In the past week, I’ve come to see a rise in protests in honour of George Floyd. # BlackLivesMatter.
 The movement has also brought millions of people together across the world.
 All raising their voices to fight the injustice and inequality that we see so visibly etched in society today.

 Just the other day, my husband and I were chatting about how we have grown up seeing racial discrimination around us all our lives, like it was normal and justified.
 While books in school taught us that black is ugly and white is beautiful; where does that leave me as a brown person?
-Where do I fit in a society that screams black and white?
+Where do I fit in a society that screams white?

 For decades, I’ve seen commercials for skin whitening products being endorsed by the infamous of Bollywood while at the same time, the very same voices speak out for women’s rights, equality and now, black lives.
 And while most of the world is in praise of their current advocacies, the actions of the past almost don’t seem to matter, as they continue to endorse skin whitening products.
 Their voices are subjective to the trends rather than the reality that persists around us.
 What is this hypocrisy?